GaiusSensei/SCP-TCG/Rulebook/Chapter 3 - Game Proper.md

 Contain Anomalies Phase
 ---
 A. Any effects that has a trigger condition during the "beginning of the Contain Anomalies Phase" are triggered.
-- The common Evergreen Keywords "Unsecured" and "Uncontained" both trigger now.
+- The Common Keywords "Unsecured" and "Uncontained" both trigger now (see Chapter 4).

 B. If the total value of cards securing an Anomaly card exceeds that card's value in the shared World Zone, then put the Anomaly card to the active player's Site.
 C. Any player may now use any cards that has the "Opportunity: Contain Anomalies" keyword.